Cancer medicines are strong. Although their side effects can be intense, you've got ways to ease them.

-If you’ve had lymph nodes removed from your armpit or chest during breast cancer surgery, you're more likely to get lymphedema, a buildup of fluid in the fatty tissues just under the skin in those areas.
+If you’ve had lymph nodes removed from your armpit or chest during breast cancer surgery or radiation, you're more likely to get lymphedema, a buildup of fluid in the fatty tissues just under the skin in those areas.

 To lower your odds of getting this condition, try to avoid cuts, burns, constriction, and muscle strain on your affected side.

 - Have blood draws, shots, and blood pressure checks on the opposite side if possible.

 - Wear protective gloves when doing housework and cooking.

 - Wear compression sleeves on long plane flights.

 - Avoid heavy lifting on your affected side.

 If you already have lymphedema, ask your doctor to recommend a specially trained physical therapist.
 The therapist may give you compression garments, special bandages, and exercises to do to ease the swelling.

 Some chemo drugs make you lose your hair.
 If yours do, you have choices about whether and how to cover your head.

 Tip: Explore your options and try on wigs, scarves, and hats, as well as see how you feel with your head uncovered.
 You might build a "wardrobe" of head coverings that you can change into any time.